 - 1/2 cup milk chocolate chips

-- 2 - 3 T. Chocolate Curls, optional
+- 2 - 3 tablespoons Chocolate Curls optional

-In a food processor, add in the oreo cookies.
+- In a food processor, add in the oreo cookies.
 Pulse until the oreo cookies are a fine crumb.
 You can also add the cookies into a storage bag and crush the cookies with a rolling pin.

-Add the melted butter into the oreo cookie crumbs and pulse a couple of times until the butter is distributed.
+- Add the melted butter into the oreo cookie crumbs and pulse a couple of times until the butter is distributed.

-Dump the cookie crumbs into a 9.5 inch spring form pan.
+- Dump the cookie crumbs into a 9.5 inch spring form pan.
 Press the crumbs down into the bottom of the pan.

-Place the pan into the preheated oven and bake for 10 minutes.
+- Place the pan into the preheated oven and bake for 10 minutes.
 Remove from the oven and let cool while you work on the cheesecake filling.

 Chocolate Cheesecake Filling